You’re probably eating, sleeping, and reading everything pregnancy-related all day long.

-Jennifer Lopez stars in this romantic comedy that follows a single woman who opts for artificial insemination, and then meets the love of her life on the very same day.
-After a couple of dates, Lopez’s character realises she is pregnant and expects the new man in her life to run for the hills.
+Jennifer Lopez stars in this romantic comedy that follows a single woman who opts for artificial insemination and then meets the love of her life on the very same day.
+After a couple of dates, Lopez’s character realizes she is pregnant and expects the new man in her life to run for the hills.
 But he doesn’t – even when she finds she’s expecting twins.
-This film contains everything you could possibly want from a romantic comedy, and will leave you feeling all warm and fuzzy inside.
+This film contains everything you could possibly want from a romantic comedy and will leave you feeling all warm and fuzzy inside.
 Get The Backup Plan on DVD or instant video here.

 #13: She’s Having A Baby

 Kevin Bacon (Jake) and Elizabeth McGovern (Kristy) feature as young newlyweds in a comedy-romance movie about life and the choices we make as we become grown-ups.
 After getting married, you should have babies, right?!
 Their parents think so.
 Jake loves his wife very much but still feels like something is missing.
 One day, Kristy tells Jake she’s been off the pill for three months — enough to make a man’s life flash before his eyes!
 She’s Having A Baby also features a young Alec Baldwin.
 You’ll have a good laugh at the 80s fashion wear too.
 Check it out here.